manfontan/mongodb-bootcamp/PITCHME.md

 +++

+  - P: Protocol
-  - P: Protocol, not a server(implementation of the protocol) as many refer to it.
+    - not server(implementation of the protocol) as many refer to it.
-  Understand the protocol to solve server issues.
-[IETF](http://www.ietf.org/) Standard Track protocol and is specified in "Lightweight Directory Access Protocol (LDAP) Technical Specification Road Map" [RFC4510](http://www.rfc-editor.org/rfc/rfc4510.txt)
+    - [IETF](http://www.ietf.org/) Standard Track protocol and is specified in "Lightweight Directory Access Protocol (LDAP) Technical Specification Road Map" [RFC4510](http://www.rfc-editor.org/rfc/rfc4510.txt)

+    **Understand the protocol to solve server issues**

 ---